Frequently asked questions

 The Confidentiality Advisory Group (CAG) receives and reviews applications from researchers who propose to access confidential patient information without consent.
-The CAG advises on whether there is sufficient justification for the HRA or the Secretary of State for Health to approve- any query regarding CAG can be sent to: HRA.CAG@nhs.net.
-Application is via the IRAS system.
+The CAG advises on whether there is sufficient justification for the HRA or the Secretary of State for Health to approve- any query regarding CAG can be sent to HRA.CAG@nhs.net.
+Applications need to be made through the IRAS system.

 Letter of No Objection